kriefsacha/Calculator/README.md

 Handled errors and showed in case of situations like dividing by 0..

+To make it work just rebuild the solution of the backend and to npm i on the web.

 I'm available if you have questions.

 Thank you and have a nice day.